simondettling/PlexHue/readme.md

 3. Open `Plex Media Server` and go to `Settings` -> `Webhooks` -> `Add Webhook`.
 Define the URL to PlexHue.php
 4. Everything should be good.
 You can use "PmsWebhookPayloadEmulator.html" to simulate a Plex Webhook for finetuning your settings, without the need to play/stop a movie every time.

-## Enable / Disable PlexHue via HTTP Request
+## Enabling / Disabling PlexHue via HTTP Request
 There are always situations, where you don't like that your lights start dimming while watching a movie.
 Since version 3.0.0 the option to enable/disable PlexHue can be configured via a simple HTTP Call to the main PlexHue.php Script.

 ### Enable